karlorz/risk_normalization/README.md

 Parameters:
 * trades: The set of trades to evaluate.
 Expecting a numpy array with one dimension.
-* sequence_length: the forecast period.
-The number of trades to draw for each equity sequence.
+* number_trades_in_forecast: the number of trades needed to complete the forecast period.
+* number_of_days_in_forecast: the number of trading days in the forecast periods.
+    Typically 504 for a 2 year forecast number_repetitions:
 * initial_capital: initial amount in the trading account.
 Default = $100,000.00.
 * tail_percentage: The percentage at which to measure the tail risk.
 Default = 5.
 * drawdown_tolerance: The traders drawdown tolerance.
 Expressed as a proportion of maximum equity to date.
 Default = 0.10 == a 10% drawdown.